Skip to content

 Once the company completes the share buy-back process and cancels the shares, it nullifies any associated rights.
 This decreases the total number of company shares issued.
 Consequently, each shareholder’s ownership stake increases proportionally to their existing shareholding.

-Notably, ASIC imposes strict requirements for a company to carry out a share buy-back of a shareholder’s shares.
+Notably, ASIC also imposes strict requirements for a company to carry out a share buy-back of a shareholder’s shares.
 The process involves:

 • a board resolution, the explanatory memorandum to the shareholders (explaining the arrangement, reasons and key details of the share buy-back (such as the number of shares being bought-back, purchase price, etc.) and share buy-back agreement being prepared;

-• the directors signing the board resolution and submitting the board resolution (along with the explanatory memorandum and share buy-back agreement) to ASIC (via mail) along with an ASIC Form 280;
+• the directors signing the board resolution and submitting the board resolution (along with the explanatory memorandum and share buy-back agreement) to ASIC (via mail), along with an ASIC Form 280;

 • once ASIC receives the ASIC Form 280 and its attachments, the company and the selling shareholder must wait at least 14 days after lodgement of the ASIC Form 280 until the share buy-back agreements and members’ resolution (approving the share buy-back) can be signed; and